Finite orbits in multivalued maps and Bernoulli convolutions: Introduction

 as indicated in Figure \ref{bc}.
 The BC with parameter $\beta$ is the unique probability measure $\nu$ on $[0,1]$ which fulfils

 When $A$ is a subset of $[0,1-t]$ or $[t,1],$ only one term will appear on the right of \eqref{bern} since $g_1(A)$ or $g_0(A)$ is empty.
-The map $G(x)=\{ g_0(x), g_1(x)\}$ is multivalued only for $x\in [1-t,t],$ the so-called overlap region.
+The map $G(x)=\{ g_0(x), g_1(x)\}$ is multivalued only for $x\in [1-t,t]=D,$ the so-called overlap region.
 Basic facts on BCs can be found in \cite{So4,PSS,ban} and in Section 6.
 Definitions of Pisot and Garsia numbers are given in Section 4.

 Since Erd\"os \cite{E} proved in 1939 that BCs for Pisot numbers $\beta$ are singular measures, much work was done to determine those $\beta$ for which $\nu$ is absolutely continuous.
 There are detailed studies of BCs of Pisot numbers \cite{AF,F4,FS,KL,HHM} and other algebraic numbers \cite{G,FW,F11,Va}.
 Singularity of $\nu$ is still only known for the countable set of Pisot numbers, and regularity of specific Bernoulli convolutions could be shown only for the countable set of Garsia numbers \cite{G}, not even for any particular rational number $\beta .$ However, Solomyak \cite{So} proved in 1995 that for Lebesgue almost all $\beta$ the measure $\nu$ has a density function, even an $L^2$ density function as shown by Peres and Solomyak \cite{PS}.
 In other words, if we take a random number $\beta$ between 1 and 2, then $\nu$ will have a density function with probability one.
-See the surveys \cite{PSS,So4} for more information on a lot of related work.
+See the surveys \cite{PSS,So4} for more information on related work.
 Recently, Shmerkin \cite{Sh14} used new tools of Hochman to improve Solomyak's result further: the set of $\beta$ leading to singular BCs has Hausdorff dimension zero.
-Very recently, Varju \cite{Va} proved that for all algebraic numbers $\beta\in [2-\varepsilon , 2]$ fulfilling a technical condition, the measure $\nu$ is absolutely continuous.
-However, $\varepsilon$ was not specified, it could be as small as $10^{-10^{10}}.$
+In 2015, Varju \cite{Va} proved that for all algebraic numbers $\beta\in [2-\varepsilon , 2]$ fulfilling a technical condition, the measure $\nu$ is absolutely continuous.
+However, $\varepsilon$ was not specified, it could be as small as $10^{-10^{10}}.$ More recent work by Breuillard and Varju \cite{BV} shows that the dimension of $\nu_t$ is 1 for transcendental numbers $t$ like ln 2, $e^{-\frac12},$ and $\pi/4,$ while Hare and Sidorov \cite{HS} proved that the dimension is 1 also for new algebraic parameters.